John Biggar.com : Climbing Instructor and Guidebook Author

 Climbing at the Fish Kettle

-* JFMAMJJASOND 1, 8, 4, 7 Two nice areas a short walk south of Portobello.
+** JFMAMJJASOND 5, 8, 4, 7 A nice wee area a short walk south of Portobello.
+Short 10m-20m routes, mostly with abseil approaches.

 Garheugh